 Comparative information has been disclosed for all numerical, narrative and descriptive information where it is relevant for understanding of the current year's consolidated financial statements.
 Comparative figures and account titles in the consolidated financial statements have been rearranged/reclassified where necessary, to ensure better comparability with the current year's financial statements and to comply with relevant IFRSs.

-Notes to the consolidated financial statements LafargeHolcim Bangladesh Limited
+Notes to the consolidated financial statements For the year ended 31 December

 5. Property, plant and equipment